snap-one/docs-driverworks-knx/source/includes/1_knx_and_control4/_7-adding_a_keypad.md

 ## Adding a Keypad

-Open Composer Pro and find the driver under the Items area.
+Open ComposerPro and find the driver under the Items area.
 Click on the Search tab and select Online.
 Search for "KNX Keypad" using Manufacturer of “KNX” and you will see the Keypad driver.

 <img src="images/1_7-01.png"/>